bentoml/BentoML/docs/quickstart.rst

 * **env** decorator designed for specifying the desired system environment and dependencies in order for this service to load.
 For this project we are using conda environment.
-Other ways you can use this decorator:

-  * If you already have requirement.txt file listing all of the python libraries you need:
+If you already have requirement.txt file listing all of the python libraries you need:

     ``@env(requirement_txt="../my_project/requirement.txt")``

-  * If you are running this code inside a conda environment that matches the desired production environment:
-    ``@env(with_current_conda_env=True)``

 * **api**: decorator allow us to add an entry point to accessing this service.
   Each *api* will be translated into a REST endpoint when deploying as API